bitcoin-dot-org/Bitcoin.org/_includes/ref/bitcoin-core/rpcs/intro.md

 administrative tasks, wallet operations, and queries about network and block chain data.

-If you start Bitcoin Core using `bitcoin-xt`, the RPC interface is disabled by default.
+If you start Bitcoin Core using `bitcoin-qt`, the RPC interface is disabled by default.
 To enable it, set `server=1` in `bitcoin.conf` or supply the `-server` argument when invoking the program.
 If you start Bitcoin Core using `bitcoind`, the RPC interface is enabled by default.
-To disable it, set `server=0` in `bitcoin.conf`.

 The interface requires the user to provide a password for authenticating RPC requests.
 This password can be set either using the `rpcpassword` property in